 A full collection of contributors: Bethany Ball, Dan Brotherton, Danni Brown, Steve Burnikell, Danielle Chamberlin, Katherine Cooper, Phillip David, Jordan Davidson, Michelle Daykin, Hester Dowling, Eva Espinosa, Sarah Gledhill, Paisley & Glue, Liza-Jo Guyatt, Helen Hallows, Gemma Hirst, Jo Howell, Jayne Parker Johnson, Corinne Kilvington, Michelle Lawson, Sinéad Livingston, Kirsten Luckins, Louise Morris-Robbie, Dominic Nelson-Ashley, Rebecca Owens, Mu-Hamid Pathan, Marta Perestrelo, Nikolas Popovic, Merle Preslar, Natasha Rear, Lynn Robertson, Rebecca Robinson, Melanie Shee, Stephanie Smith, Jo Weldon, Sophie Willox, Mark Whitley, and Colina Wright.

-“Rainbow Echoes” is Jay’s first sound art commission for a physical exhibition.
+“Rainbow Echoes” is Jay’s debut sound art commission for a physical exhibition.
 Jay wishes to thank Vinnie Todd, Mark Burns Cassell, and everyone at Norfolk Street Arts for giving him the opportunity to develop creative work.